rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select one:

-- Almost daily
+- Daily
 - Weekly
-- Around once a month
+- Monthly
-- Every other month or so
+- Less frequently than monthly
-- Never or rarely but have tried
+- Never but have tried to
-- Never or rarely and have never even tried
+- Never and have never tried to

 > **justification**
 >